Kiltarlity

 Kiltarlity (Cill Targhlain) is a small village in the Highland council area of Scotland.
 It is 12 mi west of Inverness and 2+1/2 mi south of Beauly, on the south bank of the Bruiach Burn.
 It has a population of under 1,000 people, and a local primary school, Tomnacross Primary.
 Lovat Shinty Club play at Kiltarlity, on a pitch beside the village's main street, Balgate Drive.

-Kiltarlity has a village store and a post office, Brockie's Lodge (a former hotel, now bar), and a village hall.
-Close to the village are Lovat Castle, the historic seat of Clan Fraser of Lovat, and the Belladrum Estate, site of the rapidly-growing Tartan Heart Festival.
+Kiltarlity has a village store, a post office, and a village hall.
+Close to the village are Lovat Castle, the historic seat of Clan Fraser of Lovat, and the Belladrum Estate, site of the Tartan Heart Festival.

 Kiltarlity also has a community council, which holds regular meetings in the village hall and publishes a triannual newsletter.

-Nearby hamlets considered to be part of Kiltarlity include Camault Muir, Tomnacross, Ardendrain, and Culburnie.
+Nearby hamlets considered to be part of Kiltarlity include Camault Muir, Tomnacross, Ardendrain, Glaichbea, Belladrum and Culburnie.